hulkiedo17/hulkiedo17/README.md

 # Hi, I'm a Hulkiedo:
 My name is Artem, i'm a C Developer (or system programmer).

-Currently i'm working on C projects, in future i've have been going to learn C++, Go, Rust.
+Currently i'm working on C projects, in future i've have been going to learn D, Rust, Go, C++.

 <p>
   <table="right">